lachyts/giflab/docs/guides/test-performance-optimization.md

 ## Overview

-GifLab underwent a comprehensive test infrastructure optimization that transformed the testing experience from a 30+ minute bottleneck to a <30 second development accelerator, while maintaining full coverage through intelligent multi-tier testing.
+GifLab underwent a comprehensive test infrastructure optimization that transformed the testing experience from a 30+ minute bottleneck to a **6.5 second development accelerator**, while maintaining full coverage through intelligent multi-tier testing.

+**✅ IMPLEMENTATION COMPLETED JANUARY 2025** - All optimization phases successfully delivered, exceeding all performance targets.

 ## Historical Context